-Although I try to make my beta versions as solid as possible, they inevitably contain a few bugs.
+Note: Although I try to make my beta versions as solid as possible, they inevitably contain a few bugs.
 If you’re not comfortable using unfinished software, please wait until the final release before downloading FeedDemon 2.5.

 If you’ve been waiting to buy any of NewsGator’s products (including FeedDemon, NewsGator Inbox, NetNewsWire and NewsGator Go!), now would be a good time to stop waiting.
 Why?
 Because if you enter the promo code NGHoliday in our shopping cart this month, you’ll get $10 off any product purchase.